 (a) Approval of the minutes of the previous meeting.

-(b) Communications from administration, faculty, committees (when necessary for the conduct of business).
+(b) Communications from administration, faculty, staff, students, and committees (when necessary for the conduct of business).

 Section 4: Voting